 Q: I saw one of your dogs and fell in LOVE!!
 I want it NOW.
 What should I do?

 A: The first thing any potential adopter has to do is fill out our adoption application.
 We are very serious about our procedure.
 We want to make sure our pups will get the perfect home for them.
-So download the form, and send it to Meryl, or get in touch with her directly.
+So download the form, and firstname.lastname@example.org, or get in touch with her directly.
 Once your application is approved, we will work (fast) to get your new friend to you.

 Q: I haven’t found a particular dog I want to adopt yet, but I want to adopt one from you one day.
 Is it worth filling your application out now, or should I wait until I see the perfect dog?

 A: Fill it out now!
 No need to wait.
 We will do all our background checks as soon as we can.
 That way, as soon as you see a dog you want to consider, things will move much faster.

 Q: Can you cat test your dogs?